Juventus FC: European stage (1980–1993)

-The Trapattoni era was highly successful in the 1980s and the club started the decade off well, winning the league title three more times by 1984.
-This meant Juventus had won 20 Italian league titles and were allowed to add a second golden star to their shirt, becoming the only Italian club to achieve this.
+The club led under Trapattoni in the 1980s brought them the league title three more times by 1984.
+This meant Juventus had won 20 Italian league titles and were allowed to add a second golden star to their shirt, becoming the first Italian club to achieve this.
 Around this time, the club's players were attracting considerable attention, and Paolo Rossi was named European Footballer of the Year following his contribution to Italy's victory in the 1982 FIFA World Cup, where he was named Player of the Tournament.

-Frenchman Michel Platini was awarded the European Footballer of the Year title for three years in a row in 1983, 1984 and 1985, which is a record.
+Frenchman Michel Platini was awarded the European Footballer of the Year title for three years in a row in 1983, 1984 and 1985, which is a record at that time.
 Juventus are the first and one of the only two clubs to have players from their club winning the award in four consecutive years.
 It was Platini who scored the winning goal in the 1985 European Cup final against Liverpool; this was marred by the Heysel Stadium disaster, which changed European football.
 That year, Juventus became the first club in the history of European football to have won all three major UEFA competitions; after their triumph in the 1985 Intercontinental Cup, the club also became the first and thus far the only in association football history to have won all five possible confederation competitions, an achievement that it revalidated with a sixth title won in the 1999 UEFA Intertoto Cup.

 With the exception of winning the closely contested 1985–86 Serie A, the rest of the 1980s were not very successful for the club.
 As well as having to contend with Diego Maradona's Napoli, both of the Milanese clubs, A.C.
 Milan and Inter Milan, won Italian championships; Juventus achieved a double by winning the 1989–90 Coppa Italia and the 1990 UEFA Cup final under the guidance of former club legend Dino Zoff.
 In 1990, Juventus also moved into their new home, the Stadio delle Alpi, which was built for the 1990 FIFA World Cup.
 Despite the arrival of Italian star Roberto Baggio later that year for a world football transfer record fee, the early 1990s under Luigi Maifredi and subsequently Trapattoni once again also saw little success for Juventus, as they only managed to win the 1993 UEFA Cup final.